OlenaBugaiova/datascience-and-ai-self-learning/README.md

 # Experience of an autodidact in Data Science and Artificial Intelligence

 Self-education starts with uncertainty.
 It offers the freedom to build your path that suits your skills, strengths, background, and wishes step by step.
 Having no feedback for a long time can be hard and determines how much you believe in your choices.
-In some periods, I felt the more I know the more I don't know.
+Time after time, I felt the more I know the more I don't know.
 Like climbing on top of a mountain, after reaching the peak you see new peaks from the haight better.
 At the start, I felt lonely studying on my own.
 But during the journey I met enthusiasts from all over the world and with some we become friends.
 With the variety of courses available today self-education is an opportunity to learn from different perspectives, to live new experiences

 ---

 These steps helped me to organize my self-learning journey:
 * I asked myself:
   * What drives me?, - and from curiosity, inspiration, motivation and obstacles this time the answer was: Curiosity, inspiration and motivation
-  * What keeps me inspired? - Research, science, high-quality courses, like-minded people, applying AI and Data Science to the real-life problems, business understanding, 'playing' with the data, visualizing, retrieving insights, learning about the world, understanding the concept/idea, successfully applying my mathematical skills
+  * What keeps me inspired? - Research, science, high-quality courses, like-minded people, applying AI and Data Science to the real-life problems, business acumen, 'playing' with the data, visualizing, retrieving insights, learning about the world, understanding the concept/idea, successfully applying my mathematical skills
 * I respected my time; explained to friends and relatives my purpose; I found my rhythm and kept a balance of study and the rest
 * I planned my expenses and wrote them down into my notes to be aware.
 I applied and received financial aid for the courses and tickets to conferences when I couldn't attend otherwise
 * I researched and made decisions on these topics: